AndersDeath/diary2/000-current.md

  do a lot of things.
 So, Now I need to have a rest.
 I did a lot of important things today.
 The onboarding in XU has been being annoying.

 # 05 December - Tuesday - Berlin - 441 day of immigration

+So, today I was onboarding in XU stuff.